bcx-exa/open_source-vuejs_nuxt_lambda/README.md

 npm run dev
 ```

-5. Create a domain using Route53
+5. Create a domain using Route53, see link below on how to do this.

-> Warning: On completion of this step, it will start costing you some money.

 - https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html

+> Warning: On completion of this step, it will start costing you money.

 After creating your domain, Route53 will create the Hosted Zone automatically.
 It generally takes about 15-30 min for this step to complete.

 6. Configure your env variables inside your environments folder.

-Filenames

 - .env.dev
 - .env.uat